replicatedhq/replicated-field-labs/instruqt/replicated-cli/03-releasing-your-updates/assignment.md

 To make the release available for customers, let's use our customer release channel `replicated-cli`.
-In a real use case, you might promote through other channles like `Beta` before going to customers, but we'll skip ahead this time.
+In a real use case, you might promote through other channels like `Beta` before going to customers, but we'll skip ahead this time.

 Look back at your list of releases and take note of the sequence number